davde-ms/ESU-activation-with-ARC/README.md

 The creation of the CSV file can be done in 2 ways:
 - **manually** (by providing the required information in the CSV file).
 Here are the columns that have to be present in the CSV file:
-    - Name: the name of the server objet as it exists in Azure ARC.
+    - Name: the name of the ESU license that will be created (usually matches a server name but not mandatory if you plan on using ESU licenses to cover multiple servers).
     - IsVirtual: a boolean value that indicates if the server is virtual or not, set is to 1 for VMs and 0 for physical servers.
+    > **Note:** The IsVirtual column is only used to understand the type of core that is going to be assigned to the license.
+You usually will almost always use vCore licenses unless you are covering physical servers.
-    - Cores: the number of cores of the VM or server.
+    - Cores: the number of cores of the VM or physical server.

 Here is the command line you should use to run it: